Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 Education required: High school diploma or GED + certification

 Medical secretaries and medical administrative assistants perform front desk tasks such as scheduling patient appointments, answering phone calls, and working with patient billing.
-They work in settings such as hospitals, outpatient clinics, and physician private practices.
+They work in hospitals, outpatient clinics, and physician private practices.

 Median salary: $43,380